sarpaltinok/Text-Encryptor-and-Decryptor-in-C/README.md

 ## Features

-- **Encryption**: Encrypt messages using a user-provided key.
-- **Decryption**: Decrypt encrypted messages using the same key.
-- **Key Validation**: Ensures that the key is a valid set of 26 unique alphabetic characters.
+- **Key Validation**: Ensures the key is exactly 26 unique alphabetic characters.
+- **Encrypt Messages**: Replaces plaintext characters using the substitution cipher.
+- **Decrypt Messages**: Recovers the original message from a ciphertext using the same key.
+- **Case Sensitivity**: Preserves the case (uppercase/lowercase) of letters during encryption and decryption.
+- **Handles Non-Alphabetic Characters**: Leaves spaces, numbers, and special characters unchanged.

 ## Installation